mootools/mootools-more/Docs/Class/Events.Pseudos.md

 Event Pseudos {#Pseudos}
 ========================

-Like [Element.Pseudos][] for Elements, you can use pseudos for Class Events.
+Like [Element.Event.Pseudos][] for Elements, you can use pseudos for Class Events.
 An event pseudo looks the same as a CSS pseudo: `event:pseudo(value)`.
 `event` is the eventname you used to use, and `pseudo` is the name of the pseudo.